joshuahoeflich/cs325-environment/README.md

 3. Run `nix-shell` in the directory you entered in the last step.

 Tada!
 You're done.
 Everything is now set up.
+While in the shell, you have access to:

+- `git`
+- `sbcl`
+- `nodejs`

+If you want to add more system level dependencies, put them into the array in `shell.nix` and run `nix-shell` again.

 ## Commands